LynxGeekNYC/WP-Paid-Contact-Form/README.md

 # WP-Paid-Contact-Form
-I got tired of all the spam and stupid questions I receive via my websites contact form.
+I got tired of all the spam and stupid questions I received via my website's contact form.
 Not to mention the spam.
-So created a simple contact form where people have to pay in order to submit a question.
+So created a simple contact form where people have to pay to submit a question.

+# PayPal
+This script requires a PayPal Business Account to work.
+The SDK will not go live unless your business account is activated.

 1. Replace PayPal Client ID
 Don’t forget to replace YOUR_PAYPAL_CLIENT_ID in the paid-contact-form.php file with your actual PayPal Client ID.